 Going green is a priority shared by millions of homeowners.
 As such, double glazing, solar roof panels, and energy-saving toilets are all common features of the modern property.
 However, there are several other jobs that are forgotten by those seeing an eco-friendly existence.
 Now is the time to finally take control of those matters once and for all.
+Building a greener home isn’t as hard as you might think.

 Here are five simple tasks that will take green living at home to new heights.